-Fair and consistent – One of our business principles is to deal with our suppliers in an open and honest way.
-We ask all of our suppliers to sign our standard terms and conditions in advance of commencing trade, and we have signed up to the Prompt Payment Code.
-The number of days’ purchases outstanding for payment at 1 July 2017 was 38 days (2016: 38 days).
+Fair and consistent – One of our business principles is to deal with suppliers in an open and honest way.
+We require all of our suppliers to sign our standard terms and conditions in advance of commencing trade, and we have signed up to the Prompt Payment Code.
+The number of days’ purchases outstanding for payment at 30 June 2018 was 31 days (2017: 38 days).

 All suppliers of Dunelm branded products must have a satisfactory audit in place which is no more than two years old, and a valid building and fire safety certificate.
-From 2016, we have used two Pillar SMETA audits, which cover the Dunelm code and a wider range of qualitative measures.
-During 2017/18 we will establish these standards for suppliers of our Worldstores, Kiddicare and Achica branded products.
+During 2017/18 we rolled this requirement out to the suppliers of our Worldstores, Kiddicare and Achica branded products.
 Supplier branded products are not subject to audits but suppliers sign our Code of Conduct (or equivalent) and an assessment is made of their standards and capability.

 Modern slavery – In 2016 we assessed our own facilities and supply base (products and services) for modern slavery risk and have required the major providers to sign our Code of Conduct.
 Our audits of suppliers of our Dunelm branded products also covers modern slavery.
-Our statement made pursuant to the Modern Slavery Act 2015, which contains further information, is available here.
-In the coming year, we will extend this to the Worldstores business which we acquired in the year.
+Our statement made pursuant to the Modern Slavery Act 2015, which contains further information, is available on our Slavery and Human Trafficking Statement.